Simple sardine fillets and polenta with Parmesan cheese and garlic sauce

 It can be a little tricky with the polenta to get it to the right texture and this is because it really depends on the cornflour/cornmeal as some ‘swallow' more water than others.
 You can always juggle with the water or the cornflour amounts.

 Don't panic!
 If you want it in a denser texture add more flour, and if it turned out denser than your liking then add some more boiling water (from a kettle) till you get it the right texture.
-It is all a learning process don’t worry I don’t always get it right every time after making it for so many years but I happily juggle with either water or the flour till’s perfecto! 😉
+It is all a learning process don’t worry.
+I don’t always get it the way I want it every time.
+This is also because there are so many types on the market and some are more starchy than others.
+One thing is certainn. the more you will be cooking it, the better will get.
+Just juggle with either water or the polenta flour till’s perfecto! ?

-Enjoy this delicious dish with a nice seabass fillet instead of sardines or whatever fish you prefer!
-Make it nice and crisp and it will be heaven.😉
+Enjoy this delicious dish with a nice sea bass, makerel, sea bream, cod, fillet instead of sardines or whatever fish you prefer!
+Make it nice and crisp and it will be heaven.Yum!